tenstorrent/tenstorrent.github.io/aibs/grayskull/softwaresetup.md

 ### Installation

-Please visit the following page to determine which version of tt-kmd is required for your intended use.
+Please visit the following page to determine which version of TT-KMD is required for your intended use.

 Once you have determined that, install the driver (**<u>TT-KMD</u>**) by entering the following series of commands in the terminal.
-This example assumes you are install TT-KMD version 1.26, but please update the code as needed for different versions:
+This example assumes you are installing TT-KMD version 1.26, but please update the code as needed for different versions:

 ```
 git clone https://github.com/tenstorrent/tt-kmd.git